 Ask if they offer health guarantees and if they can provide vet references.

-It’s important that you check whether the dogs are happy, energetic, sociable, and look well taken care of.
+You must check whether the dogs are happy, energetic, sociable, and look well taken care of.

-There should also be food and fresh water nearby.
-The kennels should be clean, odor free, well-ventilated, safe, and not overcrowded.
+There should also be food and freshwater nearby.
+The kennels should be clean, odor-free, well-ventilated, safe, and not overcrowded.